li9com/learn-openshift/lab06-oc-new-app/README.md

 For more information, see https://github.com/sclorg/mariadb-container
 ```

-Note! the container requires a number of environent variables to start
+Note!
+The container requires a number of environent variables to start.

 -  Display all entities created for the service